Netcentric/aem-replication-metadata-validator/README.md

 This artifact provides a validator implementation for the [FileVault Validation Module][2] and can be used for example with the [filevault-package-maven-plugin][3].

-Use cases are
+The following repository locations are considered by default:

 1. [Editable templates][page-templates]' structure nodes (as found by `com.day.cq.wcm.core.impl.reference.PageTemplateReferenceProvider`)
 1. [Editable templates][page-templates]' policy nodes (as found by `com.day.cq.wcm.core.impl.reference.ContentPolicyReferenceProvider`)
 1. Generic [Sling Context-Aware configurations][ca-configs] (as found by [`com.adobe.cq.wcm.core.components.internal.services.CaConfigReferenceProvider`](https://github.com/adobe/aem-core-wcm-components/blob/main/bundles/core/src/main/java/com/adobe/cq/wcm/core/components/internal/services/CaConfigReferenceProvider.java))

 Those are validated through the default value for `includedNodePathPatternsAndTypes`.
 This default set can be overridden through the settings outlined below to check for other nodes.
-Feel free to raise an issue.
+Feel free to raise an issue to get the default set adjusted.

 # Settings